viennacl/pyviennacl-dev/doc/index.rst

 packages, NumPy and SciPy.

-The PyViennaCL public API is divided into nine submodules, as described by the documentation linked below.
+The PyViennaCL public API is divided into nine submodules, as described by the documentation linked above, and code examples given below.

 Since all of PyViennaCL's functionality is available from the top-level pyviennacl namespace, if you want help on the